 Difficulty Finding Qualified Staff

-The difficulty of finding qualified staff is one of the major disadvantages of hospice.
-It can be challenging to find enough healthcare providers with the experience, knowledge, and compassion needed to provide quality care for dying patients.
-Additionally, these staff members must also be dedicated to providing emotional support and comfort for the patient’s family members.
-This makes it difficult to find enough qualified personnel who are able to meet all these requirements.
+The difficulty of finding qualified staff is one of the disadvantages of hospice.
+It can be challenging to find enough hospice and palliative care providers with the experience, knowledge, and compassion needed to provide quality care for dying patients.

 Potential For Unnecessarily Prolonged Suffering

-Finally, the financial burden associated with hospice care may also be difficult for some families to bear.
-The cost of the necessary treatments and medications can be quite high, leading families down an uncertain path as they struggle to make ends meet during such an emotional time in their lives.
+The financial burden associated with hospice care may also be difficult for some families to bear.
+The cost of treatments and medications can be quite high, leading families down an uncertain path as they struggle to make ends meet during such an emotional time in their lives.

 Frequently Asked Questions